Canelo Alvarez v Terence Crawford: Start time, full card, purses and why Dana White and Netflix are involved | The National

 Ring walks for the main event are expected to take place at 8.30pm local time, that’s 7.30am Sunday morning in the UAE, 4.30am UK.

-All times are subject to change, especially with a lengthy undercard preceding the main action.
+All times are subject to change, especially with a lengthy undercard preceding the main event.